 For more of my posts on Lebanon see:

-Byblos is a City, a big sprawling City up the Hill away from the coast but the main centre is small and quaint.
+Byblos is a City, a big sprawling City in fact that goes all the way up the Hill away from the coast, but the main centre where tourists would visit is small and quaint.
 It’s touristy in a way that I never saw in Beirut.
 Beirut and all of it’s areas are for the people who live there, tourists just pass by.
 From what I saw of Byblos, at its centre, it’s aimed at tourists- Lebanese and International tourists.
+This wasn’t a bad thing though.

 I walked through the Souks which were just opening, it was nice to see the old souks and get that Middle Eastern feeling because that’s also something Beirut doesn’t have.